JorisDeRidder/Vim/README.md

-# Vim
+# Neovim

-My Vim related stuff.
+My Neovim related stuff.
 Use at your own risk.